Wambo Homestead: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Wambo Homestead demonstrates the opportunities available to energetic people who were transported to NSW in the early decades of the 19th century.
 Wambo Homestead is significant in terms of its distance from Hales place of residence, Windsor, and because of its position in the broadening agricultural enterprises of pioneer settlers.
 The group of buildings express the way farms were operated, with an emphasis on manual labour, and the use of the horse for work and transport.

 As the residence of William and Sophia Durham the homestead has associative social significance in the Hunter Valley.
 This is evident in the substantial development of the Homestead in the early years and the descriptions of lifestyle afforded by visiting commentators of the period.
 Further, the development of the Horse Stud infrastructure by the Allen and McDonald partnership provides physical evidence of the social and sporting aspirations of elite residents of Sydney at the turn of the 20th century.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-As an archaeological resource the buildings and surrounding grounds provided an opportunity to contribute to the knowledge regarding the expansion of the colony of New South Wales, its agricultural diversification and every day life on homestead properties from the 1820s till the 1890s.
+As an archaeological resource the buildings and surrounding grounds provided an opportunity to contribute to the knowledge regarding the expansion of the colony of New South Wales, its agricultural diversification and everyday life on homestead properties from the 1820s till the 1890s.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 As a group of buildings, Wambo Homestead is rare in New South Wales in that many outbuildings still remain substantially intact allowing easy understanding of the development of a homestead complex.

 It is rare as a large and important estate established by an emancipated convict in the Hunter Valley, where most such estates were established by free settlers.

 The core group of 1830s and 1840s buildings demonstrate rare evidence of extensive early finishes in the building fabric and the retention of all the original joinery in the four masonry buildings of the group.